 - Make all new workers go through hygiene and safety courses before receiving their first payroll check;

 - Offer incentives for practising strict hygiene practices; and

 - Offer wellness practices for employees to partake in.

 By showing potential new workers that you enforce safety and health rules while also providing wellness and incentives for staying healthy, you are communicating that you truly care about their health.
-This is one of the best ways to find new retail workers and reassuring existing employees amidst COVID-19.
+This is one of the best ways to find new retail workers and reassure existing employees amidst COVID-19.

 COVID-19 has changed the way retailers approach business and treat their employees.
-To help retailers respond to these changes, retailers and suppliers need to proritise rapid, regular, and data-driven changes to their assortments and in-store merchandising displays.
+To help retailers respond to these changes, retailers and suppliers need to prioritise rapid, regular, and data-driven changes to their assortments and in-store merchandising displays.